 Opening a form in a separate window.
 To open a form displayed in a tab in a separate window, use the Open in new window command in the tab context menu.
 This action is only available for forms that are accessible through links.
 For example, you cannot open an item creation form in a new window.

 Windows menu.
-The Windows menu (on the main menu, point to Windows) displays the main window, standalone windows, and the documents opened in tabs.
+The Windows menu (on the main menu, click Windows) displays the main window, standalone windows, and the documents opened in tabs.
 The current auxiliary window and the active tab of the main window have check boxes next to them.
 If no tabs are available, the main window has a check box instead.

 When you run an application, the Desktop section is displayed.
 To switch to the desktop from other sections, use the Desktop item of the sections panel.
 To switch between desktop forms, press F6.